elastic/package-registry/ASSETS.md

 **fields**

 The fields directory contains all fields.yml which are need to build the full template.
-All fields related to the input must be in here in one or multiple files.
+All fields related to the dataset must be in here in one or multiple files.

 An open question is on how the fields for all the processors and autodiscovery are loaded.

 **docs**

-The docs for each input are combined with the overall docs.
-For the inputs it is encouraged to have `data.json` as an example event available.
+The docs for each dataset are combined with the overall docs.
+For the datasets it is encouraged to have `data.json` as an example event available.

 **agent/input**